 If you want to use a language that is not a supported buildpack language, you must use a Dockerfile.
 When you add your application, you can select the Use Dockerfile to set up container image option.

-Some applications will require no configuration, but some will require specialized commands and options to run.
+Some applications require no configuration, but some require specialized commands and options to run, such as:

 You can manage buildpacks on your application’s Settings page.
-To add additional build packs, click the Add buildpack button.
-To remove or change the order of your application’s buildpacks, click the Edit buildpacks button.
+To add additional build packs, click Add buildpack.
+To remove or change the order of your application’s buildpacks, click Edit buildpacks.